yelex/yelex/README.md

 - 👋 Hi, I’m Alexey Evseev
+- 🤝 I’m looking for job (junior web-development)
-- 👀 I like web-development and now (may-june 2021) I've been learning at Yandex.Praktikum (~70% done)
+- 👀 I like web-development and currently I've been learning at Yandex.Praktikum (~70% done)
 - I have a basic understanding of the following front-end technologies:
     - HTML, CSS, JS
     - ReactJS